|Quick Facts: Environmental Engineering Technicians|

 Environmental engineering technicians typically need an associate’s degree in environmental engineering technology or a related field.

-Employment of environmental engineering technicians is projected to grow 10 percent from 2014 to 2024, faster than the average for all occupations.
-Employment in this occupation is typically tied to projects created by environmental engineers.
-State and local governments are expected to focus their efforts and resources on efficient water use and wastewater treatment, and thus to increase demand for environmental engineering technicians.
+Employment of environmental engineering technicians is projected to grow 7 percent from 2019 to 2029, faster than the average for all occupations.
+Employment in this occupation typically is tied to projects created by environmental engineers.
+State and local governments’ concerns regarding water availability and quality should lead to efforts to increase the efficiency of water use.

 Explore resources for employment and wages by state and area for environmental engineering technicians.